inspektor-dev/inspektor/docs/blog/how-profiler-works.md

 In recent days I've been excited about continuous profiling and it has been a hot thing in the observability space.
 Follow these amazing open-source projects [parca](https://github.com/parca-dev/parca) and [pyroscope](https://github.com/pyroscope-io/pyroscope) to know more about continuous profiling.
 ## Reference
 - [pprof-rs](https://github.com/tikv/pprof-rs)
+- You can learn more about diffrential flamegraph from Brendan Gregg's [Blog](https://www.brendangregg.com/blog/2014-11-09/differential-flame-graphs.html)